Sayuri128/wakaranai/README.md

 to contribute or explore further, please be aware that the current state lacks comprehensive documentation.

+## Create your own extension

+See the guide for creating extensions [here](docs/guides/extensions.md).

 ## Future Development Roadmap
 As the development of Wakaranai is just at the very beginning, here is an overview of the planned features and improvements that are currently in the pipeline: